jnus/NetScalerPSLib/readme.md

 We needed to automate our manual NLB actions when deploying, minimize deployment time and minimize human errors when deploying.

 # How #
-- Go to library.octopusdeploy.com and import to Octopus Deploy
+- Go to library.octopusdeploy.com and import the 'NetScaler ADC - Enable or Disable Service' template to Octopus Deploy
 - Add the step to the process and select the option 'Configure a rolling deployment' and number of concurrent machines to install to.
 The step has no dependecies, hence each host can disable it self.
-If you name your LB services by host name, you can set the service paramater to #{Octopus.Machine.Hostname}.
+If you name your LB services by host name, you can set the service parameter to #{Octopus.Machine.Hostname}.
 - fill out connection information and options such as graceful shutdown, timeout and action.

 # Status [![Build status](https://ci.appveyor.com/api/projects/status/r60fxltqu1w0k6ar?svg=true)](https://ci.appveyor.com/project/jnus/netscalerpslib)